MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 After purchasing a subscription, assign the Dynamics 365 Guides license to user accounts as described in this article.

 > [!TIP]
 > If you want to try out Dynamics 365 Guides before purchasing a subscription, you can [sign up for a free 60-day trial](trial-signup.md).
 You don't have to have administrator privileges to sign up for the 60-day trial.
-Dynamics 365 Guides also provides a [30-trial available for users with Dynamics 365 admin privileges](https://dynamics.microsoft.com/get-started/?appname=guides).
+Dynamics 365 Guides also provides a [30-trial for users with Dynamics 365 admin privileges](https://dynamics.microsoft.com/get-started/?appname=guides).
 When you sign up for this type of trial, you can create a production environment that you can continue to use after purchasing a subscription.

 ## Assign the Dynamics 365 Guides license to user accounts